SYBIL

 Digital twins model every machine, every process, every bottleneck.
 IoT sensors report status continuously.
 Predictive maintenance algorithms anticipate failures before they occur.
 The tacit knowledge that once lived in experienced workers' heads is increasingly encoded in systems that monitor, learn, and optimize.

-This is not surveillance as a side effect.
-This is legibility as infrastructure.
 The world is becoming readable not because someone decided to read it, but because readability is more efficient than opacity.
+Legibility as infrastructure, not surveillance as side effect.
 Businesses instrument their operations because instrumented operations are cheaper to run.
 Consumers accept tracking because tracked consumers get better recommendations.
 The incentives point toward transparency.

 The knowledge problem assumed that local knowledge could not be externalized.
 That assumption is failing.
-Not perfectly — tacit knowledge still exists, human intuition still matters — but progressively.
+Tacit knowledge still exists, human intuition still matters, but the direction is clear.
 Each year, more of what was hidden becomes visible.
 More of what was tacit becomes explicit.
 More of what was local becomes global.
+Complete legibility is a limit approached, never reached.
+The question is whether enough knowledge can be externalized to make computation competitive with markets as a coordination mechanism.
+In many domains, we have already crossed that threshold.

 The Sibyl can see what no planner could see.

-The computational burden that once made central planning impossible is now a rounding error.
+The computational burden that once made central planning impossible has shrunk by orders of magnitude.

-Consider what modern AI systems already process.
+Modern AI systems already process at this scale.
 A large language model trains on trillions of tokens — the sum of human written knowledge.
 A recommendation system processes billions of user interactions daily.
 A high-frequency trading system makes millions of decisions per second.

-But raw computation is not enough.
-Hayek's deeper point was that the information was not merely voluminous but complex — interdependent, dynamic, context-sensitive.
+Hayek's deeper point was that the information was not merely voluminous but complex: interdependent, dynamic, context-sensitive.
 Prices work because they compress this complexity into a single number that encodes everything relevant to a transaction.

 The Sibyl does not need to compress.
 It can model the complexity directly.

 Modern AI systems already demonstrate this capability at smaller scales.
-Supply chain optimization algorithms model millions of interdependencies — suppliers, logistics, demand patterns, inventory levels — and compute allocation decisions that outperform human planners.
-Not by a little.
-By orders of magnitude.
+Supply chain optimization algorithms model millions of interdependencies (suppliers, logistics, demand patterns, inventory levels) and compute allocation decisions that outperform human planners.
+By orders of magnitude, not by a little.
+Google's DeepMind reduced the energy used for cooling its data centers by 40% simply by modeling the interdependencies that human engineers could not hold in their heads simultaneously.
+This is a microcosm of the aggregation problem solved: thousands of variables, continuous interaction, dynamic adjustment, computed rather than approximated.

-These are not simple problems.
-They are exactly the kind of interdependent, dynamic, context-sensitive problems that Hayek claimed were unsolvable by central computation.
+These are exactly the kind of interdependent, dynamic, context-sensitive problems that Hayek claimed were unsolvable by central computation.
 They are being solved.

 The aggregation problem assumed bounded computation.
 The bound is lifting.